What is an education health and care needs assessment and plan?

 What happens to the information from the assessment?

-Local authorities use the information to:
+We use the information to:

-- Provide a full description of your child’s or young person’s special educational needs and any health and social care needs.
+- Provide a full description of your child’s or young person’s:

-|"A local authority must conduct an assessment of education, health and care needs when it considers that it may be necessary for special educational provision to be made for your child or young person in accordance with an education, health and care plan.
+|"A local authority must conduct an assessment of education, health and care needs when it considers that it may be necessary for special educational provision to be made for the child or young person in accordance with an EHC plan.”
+(Section 9.3)|

-The education, health and care needs assessment should not normally be the first step in the process, rather it should follow on from planning already undertaken with parents and young people in conjunction with an early years provider, school, post-16 institution or other provider.
+The EHC needs assessment should not normally be the first step in the process.
+It should follow on from planning already done with parents, young people and education providers.

-In a very small minority of cases children or young people may demonstrate such significant difficulties that a school or other provider may consider it impossible or inappropriate to carry out its full chosen assessment procedure.
+In a small minority of cases, children or young people may show significant difficulties.
+In this instance, your education provider may not be able to carry out its full chosen assessment procedure.